Cette vie est un hôpital où chaque malade est possedé du désir de changer de lit.

 In other words, Modernism is over, and newness is glib; Modernism is still around, but it has lost its novelty.
 It is hard to know which admission is most damaging to a modernist.
 Yet both sides of the paradox give the modernist critique renewed value.
 It becomes the lost cause that refuses to crawl away in defeat.

-Deconstruction, the first great impetus for a shift from philosophy to cultural studies, shows the perplexity.
+Deconstruction, the first great impetus for a shift from philosophy to cultural studies, shows the perplexity—and it was never, ever about cheap, dismissive identity politics.
 It tried to outsmart the paradox by undermining sure conclusions.
 It struck a harsh blow against the great modern systems, like an official greeter of the apocalypse.
 Before long, however, it came to seem burdened with the discourse of Modernism.

 Its roots were in structuralism, and it rebelled against that theory's tidy methods.
 It exploited postmodern eclecticism, in gaudy architecture and dizzying play with philosophy's metaphors.
 Yet it remained mostly a formal analysis of literature.